therealsmithy/nfl-play-predictor/ReadMe.md

 ## Methods

-To improve predictive performance, the Random Forest model was used.
+For solid predictive performance, the [Random Forest](https://www.geeksforgeeks.org/random-forest-algorithm-in-machine-learning/) model was used.
 Each time, the first model that ran was a bagging model.
 The bagging model improves the performance of the single decision tree while giving me a baseline to tune off.
 Random Forest models are useful because they